About the Fellowship

 The fellowship funds international travel, health insurance, and visa support, in addition to a $12,000 stipend for living expenses.
 In addition to library access, the fellow will have use of a shared work space at the Center.

-The application for the 2018 fellowship is now closed.
+The application for 2019 is closed.

 A complete application consists of the following materials:

-- Vucinich Fellowship application form
+- Wayne Vucinich Fellowship

 - A letter of application/research proposal